shayanhalder/battleship-reinforcement-learning/README.md

 `ppo.ipynb` contains the training pipeline for the final PPO model.
 To train and evaluate the model from scratch, run the cells in sequential order.

 ### REINFORCE
-`reinforce.ipynb` containes the training pipeline for the reinforce policy-gradient model.
-Running this notebook trains the agent and saves the final policy weights to `reinforce_model/reinforce_policy.pt`.
+`reinforce.ipynb` contains the training pipeline for the reinforce policy-gradient model.
+Running this notebook trains the agent and saves the final policy weights to `reinforce_models/reinforce_policy.pt`.